-“And you said you lived in United Kingdom for a couple of years while studying, right?
-That makes it four man.
-Not two.”
+“And you said you lived in Scotland for a couple of years while studying, right?
+That makes it four years man, and not two.”

 I clearly remember how a small conversation with a fellow traveller made my day, during one of the evenings at Agonda, in South Goa.
 I suddenly felt proud, and moreover realised that I’d always underrated my travel stint.
-It really have been 4 years, accumulatively, that I’ve been exploring the world.
-Though of course I won’t consider myself a traveller for the time I lived in UK, but it wouldn’t be wrong, even if I did!
+It really has been 4 years since I’ve been exploring the world.
+Though of course, I won’t consider myself a traveller for the time I lived in Scotland, but it wouldn’t be wrong, even if I did!

-For the first few weeks I felt almost similar to how you feel when you come out of the airport, for the first time, in a new country.
+For the first few weeks after moving to Scotland, I felt similar to how you feel when you come out of the airport, for the first time, in a new country.
 From taxis to traffic lights – everything felt strange.
 I’d enter a supermarket and exit buying a few pack of biscuits, a good combination of bread & jam, and a pack of 12 eggs, because they were the only products that looked familiar.
-This is moreover the case, when you’d dined in a country like India for all your life, and then suddenly one day you wake up somewhere in Europe where people considered fish and chips a proper food.
-You do not believe life can be so different!
+A part of it was because I grew up in India for most of my life, and then suddenly one day I ended up somewhere in Europe where people considered fish and chips a proper food.
+There can’t be a bigger cultural change.
+I never believed life can be so different!

-That was more or less my story, at least for the initial few weeks – or months, I can’t remember – when I first landed in UK.
-I sure went there to pursue a college degree, but the experience was no different from that of traveling.
+And that was my story, at least the story for the initial few weeks when I first landed in Scotland.
+I sure went there to pursue a college degree, but the experience was no different from that of travelling to a new place.

 So am I saying that studying abroad is as good an experience as travelling?

 When you’re in a different country, your mind pulls you towards your own community.
 You look for more Indians (if you’re from India) to speak and share your experiences with so that you feel at home.
 And it particularly happens when you know you’re going to be staying in a new country for a much longer time.